robbalmbra/FitbitImport/README.md

 # FitbitImport

-IOS application that bridges the gap between Fitbit data and Healthkit.
-Through Fitbit's api plenty of data can be requested through the oauth service.
+IOS application that bridges the gap between Fitbit data and HealthKit.
+Through Fitbit's api plenty of data can be requested through the Oauth service.

 ## Features